 Cray finds King's revelation about his supposed immortality, extremely hard to believe, but King states that facts do not lie.
 According to King, Cray has died on two different occassions (actually, it's three if you include his first death during Team 7-Objective: Hell #3) and both times, he's returned from the dead.
 It would seem that all it takes for his body to regenerate, is one tiny particle of his DNA to survive.
 King then offers Cray a chance to join Stormwatch, but he politely declines, saying that he would rather live a normal life for a change.
 King gives him a "teleport fetish" so he can quickly contact King and be transported to StormWatch anytime, just in case Cray changes his mind about the proposal.

 Some time later, Cray is at a local bar drinking when suddenly, he hears an enormous explosion outside.
 He steps outside to see what the situation is and notices a Reaper directly in the sky above him who's about to go nuclear.
 Cray decides to intervene, but it suddenly detonates, engulfing everything in a nuclear explosion.
 The entire area is incinerated, including Deathblow.
 Two weeks later, Cray awakens amid the remains of the completely devastated bar and atop the bones of the locals.
-After the incident, he decides to contact King and accept his previous offer, thereby joining StormWatch PHD.
+After the incident, he contacts King to accept his previous offer, thereby joining StormWatch PHD.